Keen to learn more about wine? Read our guide on how to critically assess wines.

 - Consistency: diluted, light, medium, concentrated, rich, heavy, thick, pasty

-- Aroma Intensity: fint, delicate, subtle, pronounced, concentrated, intense, exuberant, explosive
+- Aroma Intensity: faint, delicate, subtle, pronounced, concentrated, intense, exuberant, explosive

-- Finish: abrupt, fint, slight, short, medium, expanded, long, lingering, infinite
+- Finish: abrupt, slight, short, medium, expanded, long, lingering, infinite

 Scent of the empty glass

-You will once more find new aroma structures that can provide you with additional information about the wine.
+You will find new aroma structures that can provide you with additional information about the wine.

-At this final stage, assess the wine’s complexity, balance and perceived age.
-The most important thing is the overall impression you have formed during the wine tasting.
-You can score the wine using a scale of 20 or 100 points.
+At this final stage, the most important thing is the overall impression you have formed during the wine tasting.
+Assess the wine’s complexity, balance and perceived age.